ThreeSR/Paper-Reading/README.md

 An Emulator for Fine-Tuning Large Language Models using Small Language Models

 ### Model Editing
-Revisiting the Knowledge Injection Frameworks
+Revisiting the Knowledge Injection Frameworks, revisit some previous works and discuss the question that random (unaligned) knowledge can obtain comparable performance as aligned knowledge

 BadLlama: cheaply removing safety fine-tuning from Llama 2-Chat 13B